General information about applying for our postgraduate courses and the interview process.

-As an active participant in the MA or MFA Advanced Theatre Practice, you will:
+As a student on the MA or MFA Advanced Theatre Practice at Central, you can expect to:

-Students develop experience from the intensive workshop atmosphere of Term One, through learning to research and extending practice in Term Two, to launching a company or the approach to making new work in Term Three.
-They are supported in this process of growth and development, gradually becoming stronger, more articulate theatre practitioners, better able to work flexibly and constructively with others, and extending the boundaries of theatre and how it might be seen.
+You will be supported in this process of growth and development, gradually enabling you to become a stronger, more articulate practitioner, better able to work flexibly and constructively with others, extending the boundaries of theatre and how it might be seen.

-Term Four of the MA is focused on taking work to an audience beyond Central.
+Term Four of the MA focuses on taking work to an audience of choice beyond Central.

-The MFA second year deepens and extends this opportunity for independent professional development outside the School while still retaining a degree of contact and guidance from tutors.
+The MFA second year deepens and extends this opportunity for independent professional development beyond Central, while still retaining a degree of contact and guidance from tutors.
 An MFA top-up year for those with an existing MA in this subject is also available.

-Practice is assessed throughout the first three terms through continuous assessment of contribution to the rehearsal/development process combined with essays reflecting on this work in the broader context of contemporary theatre practice.
-Peer assessment also forms a part of the assessment process.
+Practice is evaluated throughout the first three terms through continuous assessment of contribution to the rehearsal/development process, combined with essays reflecting on this work in the broader context of contemporary theatre practice.
+Peer assessment also forms a part of the evaluation process.

 You will normally have good knowledge and experience of at least one of theatre-making discipline (i.e. performance, directing, writing, design, dramaturgy, puppetry, music, visual art), together with a strong desire to bring this expertise to an experimental theatre-making environment.
 Alternatively, you may be an outstanding individual from another discipline, with an evident desire to explore interdisciplinary practice.
 You should normally have an undergraduate degree in a relevant field, (drama, theatre or performance studies) though applications from students of other disciplines will be considered.
 Applications for the accreditation of prior experience in lieu of academic qualification will also be considered where appropriate.
 An offer will normally only be made after interview.